 You do not have to face these difficult challenges alone.
-Our trucking accident legal group at Kapuza Lighty, PLLC will aggressively pursue all potential parties to obtain the compensation you deserve for your losses.
-Please contact our Yakima, WA offices to discuss your case, and read on for some general information about these cases.
+The Yakima truck accident lawyers at Kapuza Lighty, PLLC will aggressively pursue all potential parties to obtain the compensation you deserve for your losses.
+Please contact our Yakima, WA offices to discuss your case, and read on for some general information about these types of cases.

 Yakima, Washington Truck Accident Attorneys Fight for Your Rights